metno/ansible-role-firewall/README.md

     * `fw6-output` --- output chain ipv4, used when `firewall_policy_output` is set to `DROP`
 * `firewall_raw_ipv4` --- additional lines with raw iptables rules - use same chain names as `firewall_default_raw_ipv4`, default `''`
 * `firewall_raw_ipv6` --- additional lines with raw iptables rules - use same chain names as `firewall_default_raw_ipv6`, default `''`
+* `firewall_echo_request_from_ipv4` --- comma separated string with addresses/nets to allow ICMP echo request from, default not defined
+* `firewall_echo_request_from_ipv6` --- comma separated string with addresses/nets to allow ICMP6 echo request from, default not defined

 Dependencies
 ------------